PAPUA NEW GUINEA

 UNCDF launched its Financial Inclusion interventions in Papua New Guinea in 2009 through its Pacific Financial inclusion Program (PFIP) and focused on creating an inclusive environment for inception and scale up of digital financial services.
 UNCDF has been supporting the digital financial service providers, banks and other stakeholders in the country to develop the eco-system.

 Today, UNCDF offers “last mile” finance models that unlock public and private resources, especially at the domestic level, to reduce poverty and support local economic development.

-Through Financial Inclusion Practice, UNCDF is jointly implementing Pacific Financial Inclusion Programme (PFIP) with the UNDP, increasing the number of low-income customers who adopt formal financial services.
-PFIP aims to add one million Pacific Islanders to the formal financial sector by 2019 by supporting policy and regulatory initiatives, funding innovation with financial services and delivery channels, disseminating market information, and empowering consumers.
+Through Financial Inclusion Practice, UNCDF had jointly implemented the Pacific Financial Inclusion Programme (2008-2020) with UNDP, increasing the number of low-income customers who adopted formal financial services.
+PFIP aimed to add one million Pacific Islanders to the formal financial sector by 2019 by supporting financial service providers to innovate with products and services for mass market customers, supporting governments to create an enabling policy environment for financial innovation, and empowering consumers.

 PFIP funded 44 projects in the Pacific with financial service providers who have innovated with technology and products, enrolling customers in services such as agency banking, mobile wallets, micro insurance, micro loans, remittances and savings groups.